Predicting Subway Passenger Flows under Incident Situation with Causality: Method

 \subsection{Causal effect estimation}

-We have observed that some research focuses on identifying the causal effects of highway incidents on traffic state \cite{li_inferring_2024}, and they used double robust or inverse propensity weighting methods to address selection biases, i.e., whether an incident happens is related to the influence factors of traffic state.
-However, incidents in subway systems differ significantly from those on highways, with one of the most notable differences being the number of incidents.
-The frequency of incidents in subway systems is considerably lower than that in highways.
-Furthermore, for a specific OD, not all incidents will have an impact on it.
-Consequently, the number of incidents affecting a specific OD may be even smaller.
-Therefore, the adjustment of selection biases may be unnecessary.
-But we require a method to address the issue of having only a limited number of experimental samples.

 We use the synthetic control method \cite{Abadie2010SyntheticCM} to calculate counterfactual values and obtain causal effects.
-This method is widely applied in empirical research within economics and social sciences \cite{Abadie2021UsingSC} when only a few samples are intervened.
-Following the algorithm proposed in \cite{Abadie2010SyntheticCM}, we design our approach to estimate the causal effects.
-But at first, we will give some notations.
+This methods have been used in transportation section and many researchers used them to evaluate policy effects.
+For example, \cite{yang2022assessing,dai2021improving} assess the effects of subway price policy on passenger flows and \cite{wallimann2023price} evaluate the effects of new railway lines on congestion.
+Following the algorithm proposed in \cite{Abadie2010SyntheticCM}, we designed our approach to estimate the causal effects.
+At first, we will give some notations.

 Assuming we have a dataset containing $n$ days, with each day divided into m time intervals, let $x_{i,j}$ represent the passenger flow for a specific OD on day $i$ during time interval $j$.
 Here, $x_{i,j}^0$ denotes the passenger flow during normal conditions, while $x_{i,j}^1$ indicates the flow after an incident occurs.
 For simplicity, we assume only one incident occurs in the $k$-th time interval of day $l$ (our method can be easily generalized to multiple incident situation).
 Thus, the observed data for a specific OD can be expressed as: